 Endpoint visibility is paramount for modern cybersecurity, enabling organizations to detect threats, enforce compliance, and respond to incidents effectively. osquery, an open-source host instrumentation framework developed by Facebook, transforms operating systems into high-performance relational databases.
 This allows security engineers and IT professionals to query their infrastructure like a SQL database, gaining deep insights into system state, running processes, network connections, and much more.
 While powerful on a single endpoint, deploying and managing osquery across thousands or even tens of thousands of machines presents unique challenges.
+This guide delves into the strategies and best practices for deploying and utilizing osquery at scale, ensuring comprehensive coverage and efficient operations.

 osquery is an open-source operating system instrumentation framework that exposes an operating system as a high-performance relational database.
 Developed by Facebook (now Meta), it allows security engineers and IT professionals to query their endpoints like a SQL database, providing unparalleled visibility into device state, activity, and configuration.
 This article delves into osquery’s architecture, core concepts, real-world applications, and best practices, equipping technical readers with the knowledge to leverage this powerful tool for enhanced security and operational intelligence.